 - Keep crepes warm in a 250° F oven with strips of parchment paper in between each crepe.

-- Prepare crepes by spreading apple filling down the center of crepe and sprinkle with cinnamon toasted pecans.
-Fold each side of crepe over filling and plate.
+- Prepare crepes by spreading apple filling down the center of the crepe and sprinkle with cinnamon toasted pecans.
+Fold each side of the crepe over the filling and plate.

-- Top with vanilla ice cream and drizzle with a little of the caramel sauce from the apple filling.
+- Top with vanilla ice cream or yogurt and drizzle with a little of the caramel sauce from the apple filling.
 Top with pecans and a sprinkle of cinnamon.